 Development of workforce

 Workforce development continues to be a great challenge in the waste and recycling industry.
-In some cities, the fleet management department is facing maintenance challenges due to labor shortages.
-Some aging tracks need repairs but the technicians are not enough to fix them.
-As a result, recycling bins are full and sometimes they remain out there for days.
+In some cities, the fleet management department is facing maintenance challenges.
+All due to labor shortages.
+Some aging tracks need repairs.
+However the technicians are not enough to fix them.
+As a result, recycling bins are full.
+Moreover and sometimes they remain out there for days.

 According to an assignment help, the aspect of workforce development is a major concern for many people.
 Haulers are making efforts to provide information necessary for hiring and retaining the workforce.
 The Institute of Scrap Recycling Industries (ISRI) is responsible for promoting sustainable recycling through advocacy and networking.

-One of ISRI priorities is to collaborate with various companies to bring in, engage and retain next-generation workers.
-ISRI is also considering providing additional networking opportunities for minorities in the industry.
-The institute is collaborating with community colleges for the workers’ apprenticeship training programs.
+One of ISRI priorities is to collaborate with various companies to bring in.
+As well as engage and retain next-generation workers.
+In addition, ISRI is also considering providing additional networking opportunities.
+Especially for minorities in the industry.
+The institute is collaborating with community colleges.
+All for the workers’ apprenticeship training programs.

 The Solid Waste Association of North America (SWANA) leaders hold long-term leadership positions and are retiring in 2020.
 Young professionals may be engaged to oversee the solid waste industry.